qvacua/vimr/README.md

 * Basic File and Edit menu items.
 * Command line tool.
 * (Simple) File browser
-* Flexible workspace model a la JetBrain's IDEs: Not using it yet, but it's there 🙂.
+* Flexible workspace model a la JetBrain's IDEs: Currently used only by the file browser.

 ## Planned Features